Top EU court upholds carbon airline law

 Airlines, which have given much higher assessments of the cost, have called for a global, rather than a piecemeal approach.
 The EU has said it fully agrees with that but has run out of patience with efforts to find a worldwide solution.

-"This decision represents a green light towards an emerging patchwork of complex, bureaucratic and punitive regional schemes, which will ultimately have no impact on improving the environment and will hit passengers," Carolyn Leung, a spokeswoman of Cathay Pacific Airways Ltd, said.
+"This decision represents a green light towards an emerging patchwork of complex, bureaucratic and punitive regional schemes, which will ultimately have no impact on improving the environment and will hit passengers," Carolyn Leung, a spokeswoman of Cathay Pacific Airways Ltd (0293.HK), said.

 "It could also cripple competitiveness as it offers carriers operating through hubs closer to Europe an unfair advantage," spokesman Nicholas Ionides said.

-Qantas said the "patchwork approach" was flawed, but its policy was to comply with carbon law wherever it operated.
-A spokesman said it was still finalizing policy, but anticipated costs would be passed on to passengers.
+Qantas (QAN.AX) said the "patchwork approach" was flawed, but its policy was to comply with carbon law wherever it operated.
+A spokesman said it was still finalising policy, but anticipated costs would be passed on to passengers.

-(Additional reporting by David Fogarty in Singapore, Narayanan Somasundaram in Sydney, Alison Leung in Hong Kong, Jeff Coelho and Nina Chestney in London, Laurence Frost in Paris; Editing by Rex Merrifield, Alison Birrane and Alden Bentley)
+(Additional reporting by David Fogarty in Singapore, Narayanan Somasundaram in Sydney, Alison Leung in Hong Kong, Jeff Coelho and Nina Chestney in London, Laurence Frost in Paris; Editing by Rex Merrifield, Alison Birrane and Jane Baird)